mvdvliet/tradingsystem/README.md

 ## Disclaimer

-This system is based on the work from Part Time Larry. https://github.com/hackingthemarkets/interactive-brokers-web-api
+This system is based on the great work from Part Time Larry.

+https://github.com/hackingthemarkets/interactive-brokers-web-api